Lela E. Rogers

-Lela E. Rogers (née Lela Emogene Owens; 1891–1977), sometimes known as Lela Liebrand, was an American journalist, film producer, film editor, and screenwriter.
+Lela E. Rogers (née Lela Emogene Owens; December 25, 1891 – May 25, 1977), sometimes known as Lela Liebrand, was an American journalist, film producer, film editor, and screenwriter.
 She was the mother of actress Ginger Rogers.

 Biography

 Beginnings

-Born on Christmas Day in 1891 to Walter Winfield Owens and Wilma Saphrona Owens (née Ball) in Council Bluffs, Iowa, Lela was the oldest of four daughters.
+Rogers was born on Christmas Day in 1891 to Walter Winfield Owens and Wilma Saphrona Owens (née Ball) in Council Bluffs, Iowa, the oldest of four daughters.
 She attended grade school in Kansas City, Missouri, where her family finally settled down, and then went to business school to become a stenographer.
 Her first job was at a furniture store in Kansas City when she was 16.

-One sister, Verda Virginia Clendenin (née Owens; formerly Brown Nichols) (1895-1958), was the mother of actress Phyllis Fraser (born Helen Brown Nichols) and another sister, Jean Hayworth (née Owens; 1905-1995), was the wife of Vinton Hayworth and sister-in-law of Volga Hayworth.
+One sister, Verda Virginia Clendenin (née Owens; formerly Brown Nichols) (1895–1958), was the mother of actress Phyllis Fraser (born Helen Brown Nichols) and another sister, Jean Hayworth (née Owens; 1905–1995), was the wife of Vinton Hayworth and sister-in-law of Volga Hayworth.